 - Open or surgical: A sample of the growth, or entire growth, is taken by making a small incision in the skin.

 Bone densitometry (DEXA) scans are an enhanced form of x-ray that is used to measure bone density or bone loss to determine if you have osteoporosis.
 A bone density scan enhances the accuracy of calculating your risk of osteoporosis so you can be treated early.

 Breast cancer is one of the most common cancers among women.
 We provide helpful services to educate women on breast health, and encourage self-exams and routine screenings.
 We utilize highly sophisticated imaging technology that can detect breast cancer at the earliest stages, when treatment can be most effective.
 The combination of highly trained, caring technologists and the latest imaging technology allows us to deliver the highest quality of care.

-A digital CT scan is an x-ray exam used to screen for or diagnose breast cancer.
+A digital 3D mammogram is an x-ray exam used to screen for or diagnose breast cancer.

 A breast ultrasound is often used to further evaluate an abnormality found during a mammogram.
 Ultrasound allows doctors to see the area closest to the chest wall, which can be difficult to see using mammography.
 This technology also helps doctors determine whether a breast lump is filled with fluid (a cyst) or is a solid mass.

 A CT or CAT (computed tomography) scan combines x-ray and computer technology to show highly detailed, 3-D images of any part of the body, including bones, muscles, fat, organs and blood vessels.
 Scans can also be performed using a contrast solution (either swallowed or injected) to make tissues and vessels more visible.

 We also provide a range of advanced CT-guided techniques that doctors use in both diagnosis and interventional radiology treatments, including:

 - Biopsies and abscess drainages

 - CT angiography/arteriography